okta/odyssey/packages/docs/components/table.md

 id: component-table
 title: Table
 description: Tables provide structure for displaying sets of data across rows and columns.
-lead: Tables provide structure for displaying sets of data across rows and columns.
+lede: Tables provide structure for displaying sets of data across rows and columns.
 They support multiple content types and some internal actions.
 tabs:
   - label: 'Overview'
     id: 'overview'